-This set of Biology Online Test for Schools focuses on “Plant Breeding for Developing Resistance to Insect Pests and for Improved Food Quality”.
+This set of Class 12 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Plant Breeding for Developing Resistance to Insect Pests and for Improved Food Quality”.

 1. Which of the following is another major cause for large scale destruction of crop plants?